Terrey Hills

 How does the suburb of Terrey Hills's unemployment rate compare to the broader region?

-As of September 2025, the unemployment rate in the suburb of Terrey Hills stands at 3.7%, which is broadly in line with Greater Sydney's rate of 4.2%.
+As of September 2025, the unemployment rate in the suburb of Terrey Hills stands at 3.6%, which is 0.5 percentage points below Greater Sydney's rate of 4.2%.
+This lower unemployment rate suggests stronger local employment conditions.
 For comparison, the national unemployment rate is 4.1%.

 What are the major employment sectors in the suburb of Terrey Hills?